asylumfunk/xbmc-script.xtweet/README.txt

 		- Note: You can always update this later with the "Edit account settings" option on the main menu.
 	- From the main menu, you can...
 		- tweet automatically about the song/video that you have playing
-		- enter in a status yourself
+		- enter a status manually
-		- view your friends timeline
+		- view your Friends Timeline
 		- @reply to Tweets
 		- send a Direct Message to another user
+		- view the Direct Messages you have sent and received
+		- reply to Direct Messages
 		- edit your account settings

 Coming Soon: